• vestige •

 Meaning: 1.
 The smallest indicator of something, a hint, a trace, a shred of evidence, as in 'to show only a vestige of sympathy'.
 2. A bodily organ or historical remains of an organ that no longer functions, such as the appendix.

 Notes: Today's word is a thing of lexical beauty.
 The adjective accompanying it is just as beautiful: vestigial.
 This word comes with an adverb formed the usual way, by adding the suffix -ly: vestigially.

 Word History: This word comes directly from French, which inherited it from Latin vestigium "footprint, track, vestige".
 We do not know how this word came to be in Latin; there isn't a vestige of it in any other Indo-European language.
 It did go into the making of Latin vestigare "to track (follow the footprints)", which led to investigare "to track, search for".
 The noun from this verb was investigatio(n) "investigation", which French inherited pretty much intact.
 English borrowed investigation and performed a grammatical operation called 'back-formation' on it to give us investigate.
-(Today's Good Word is a delightful vestige of the mind of Gordon Wray of somewhere in Canada.)
+(Today's Good Word is a delightful vestige of the mind of Gordon Wray who lives somewhere in Canada.)